Set Up Storyly Bar

 UI Customizations

-This guide shows you how to customize the story experience of your users.
-These customizations apply to both storyly bar and story view.
+This guide shows you how to customize the Storyly experience of your users.
+These customizations apply to Storyly Bar, Story Groups, and Stories.

 📘